I’ve learned over the past decade that there’s no such thing as work-life balance, especially if you’re an entrepreneur.

 If you need to reach out to someone in particular, is an email even necessary?
 Typing out and reviewing a lengthy email can become time-consuming.
 In that situation, you might consider a quick phone call.

 Don’t lose sight of tone and interpretation, though.
 I’ve struggled with sending one-sentence emails because, in my mind, it was the quickest and easiest way to communicate a simple point.
 But this can make the recipient think I was angry or upset, which caused unnecessary stress.
 In these situations, a simple text or Slack message would be ideal.

 Finding the right balance between efficiency and thoughtfulness will help you save time and leave the right impression.

 On top of the health benefits, time at the gym helps me clear my head and physically perform better.

-My typical work day starts at 5 a.m. and will go well past 6 p.m., but on most days I will squeeze in a two-hour block around lunchtime to eat and work out.
+My typical workday starts at 5 a.m. and will go well past 6 p.m., but on most days, I will squeeze in a two-hour block around lunchtime to eat and work out.
 For me, using the gym as a midday break from the grind has become a lifechanging routine.
-I find myself feeling recharged and more productive during the second half of the day when I make time for exercise right in the middle.
+I feel recharged and more productive during the second half of the day when I make time for exercise right in the middle.

 Maybe you’re a morning gym person—that’s OK, too.
 But if you start to drag a bit in the early afternoon, a workout could provide the boost you’ve been looking for.